n455im07/CYber-LINER/README.md

 6. **Gameplay**
    - The program will give a target and a robot.
    - Players enter the number of movements they think they need to reach the target.
+   - Players with the lowest number of movement plays
    - Use keys z-q-s-d to move on the grid.

 7. **Cleaning Up**